nasa/harmony-opendap-subsetter/README.md

 To perform a successful temporal subset, it is expected that the temporal variables adhere to [CF-Conventions](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.9/cf-conventions.html#time-coordinate).

+Given that HOSS retrieves data from OPeNDAP using ranges of indices, the returned output for each variable is a hyperrectangle.
+This precludes shape file spatial subsetting via only HOSS.
+Instead, when receiving a shape file in an inbound Harmony message, HOSS determines a bounding box that minimally encompasses all features in the GeoJSON shape file.
+HOSS will then use this bounding box to perform a spatial subset, before sending its output to MaskFill.
+MaskFill will then assign fill values to all pixels within the HOSS hyperrectangle, but outside the GeoJSON shape.

+Note, if both a bounding box and a shape file are specified in the same Harmony message, HOSS will use the bounding box information from the message.

 #### Variable Subsetter:

 The Variable Subsetter uses the same functionality, and therefore a lot of the